FedeBaldini/react-loader/README.md

 | `inline`             | boolean | ✅       | `false` | Renders the loader inline          |
 | `containerClassName` | string  | ✅       | —       | Custom class for loader container  |
 | `loaderClassName`    | string  | ✅       | —       | Custom class for the loader itself |

-❌ `containerStyle` and `loaderStyle` have been removed in favor of CSS class usage and variables.

 **Example:**